kammitama5/kammitama5.github.io/_posts/2017-5-12-Friday-May-12th.md

   So we'll see.
 I'm planning to use Vectors.
   So far, so good.

+- When I get better, I'd like to implement it using function templates.
+  I believe that my implementation is for an 8 x 8 board.

   I made a little diagram to help explain what I have to do, essentially.
   You can read up on backtracking [here](https://en.wikipedia.org/wiki/Backtracking)